Qualytics/userguide/docs/add-datastores/bigquery.md

 ### Option I: Create an Enrichment Datastore with a new Connection

-If the toggles for **Use an existing connection** is turned on, then this will prompt you to add and configure the enrichment datastore from scratch without using an existing enrichment datastore and its connection details.
+If the toggles for **Add new connection** is turned on, then this will prompt you to add and configure the enrichment datastore from scratch without using an existing enrichment datastore and its connection details.

 **Step 1**: Click on the caret button and select Add Enrichment Datastore.